Presidency of Raúl Leoni: Human Rights

+Enforced disappearances

+According to Revista SIC, Venezuela experienced "the highest number of enforced disappearances by police or military forces in the continent during the 1960s."

+Under Raúl Leoni's presidency, the parliamentary group Vanguardia Popular Nacionalista (VPN), including deputies José Vicente Rangel, Luis Miquilena and José Herrera Oropeza, denounced extrajudicial executions and clandestine detention centers where detainees were allegedly tortured, killed, and their remains concealed.

+A prominent case was that of Alberto Lovera, general secretary of the Communist Party (PCV), who was abducted in public in 1965 and his weighted body dumped at sea, though it later washed ashore near Lechería.
+Following these revelations, Congress formed an investigative commission, and the Attorney General launched an inquiry.
+The congressional investigations also examined the disappearances of sociologist Víctor Soto Rojas (allegedly thrown from a helicopter in El Bachiller, Miranda state) and Humberto Barrios.

+On 29 August 1965, the General Amnesty Council, comprising trade unions and professional associations, met at Caracas' Casa del Periodista and published a report condemning state-sponsored human rights violations, including documented disappearances.

+Foreign policy

+Leoni maintained the foreign policy framework established by Rómulo Betancourt, known as the Betancourt Doctrine.
+In 1966, Venezuela joined the Latin American Free Trade Association (ALALC) and later that year, Leoni signed the Cartagena Agreement in Bogotá (a precursor to the Andean Community), a trade bloc comprising Venezuela, Chile, Colombia, Peru, and Ecuador.

+Opposition

+Guerrillas

 Leoni's government was unexceptional, but it was Leoni who had to liquidate the remnants of the communist insurrection, for which he put the army in charge of the country with carte blanche to be as ruthless as it had to.
 But in fact it was the communist guerrilleros themselves who brought about their own liquidation.
 They had no rural support whatsoever.
 Unlike guerrillas all over the world, they did not control villages and lived from hand to mouth.
 They knew they were no match for the army and avoided confrontations.
 Castro had been hoping that Venezuela would be the second act of the Latin American revolution, and he tried to supply the Venezuelan guerrillas.
 This was in keeping with the theory of what could be called the "permanent agrarian revolution", which the French intellectual Régis Debray had expressed in the widely circulated book Revolution Inside the Revolution and Ernesto "Che" Guevara had been trying to carry out first in Africa and later, fatally for him, in Bolivia.
 Castro sent a trusted officer, Manuel Ochoa, to assess the Venezuelan guerrillas, and the report that he brought was negative, which effectively ended Cuba's intervention in Venezuelan affairs.
 By then the Venezuelan leftists had given up on violence and were seeking legalization, but Leoni did not offer it.
 Ochoa was later tried and executed by Castro on an unlikely charge of drug-smuggling.